 The narrator-protagonist of Carol Shields's Unless is a writer and translator.

-In The Book of Joe, the protagonist is Joe Goffman, a succesful author struggling with his writer's block.
+In The Book of Joe, the protagonist is Joe Goffman, a successful author struggling with his writer's block.

 In Fame, there's only a single character in the entire novel who doesn't see himself as a writer or character.
 The rest of the cast consists of three writers, a forum addict, a number of fictional characters, a world famous actor, a man who invents his own new life, and a woman who ends up as a fictional character against her will.